Sreejit7/formbuildr/README.md

 - Ability to add custom header and footer elements _(including the Submit button, don't forget it!)_ for the form.
 - Ability to handle form submission, by passing an `onSubmit` callback prop.
 The callback receives the form state _(an object of form labels as keys and the input value as values)_ as an argument.
 - High customizability:
-  - Custom **form, form container, inputs, labels & form groups**(a group contains the label & input for a form element).
+  - Custom **form, form container, inputs, labels, form groups**(a group contains the label & input for a form element) & **form sections**.
   - Custom input sizes [small | medium (default) | large]
   - Customize by passing `className` or/and `styles` as props
   - **Customize all forms on your app globally** using global classnames, or
   - **Customize each form differently** using props for individual forms.
 - Error handling on form level & input level for inputs which are `required` to be filled.
-- Fully keyboard accessible
+- Fully keyboard accessible & responsive.
 - A built in `SubmitButton` component for providing a custom form submit button easily.

 ## How to use